Comparative Studies of Ideas and Cultures (3rd level)Module:

 Objectives and competences

 Students become acquainted with a history of narratology from Antiquity until the present and understand the specifics of the classical narratological approach compared to contextual ones.
 They are introduced to the broader and narrower concept of narrative and its role in the constitution of the self.
 They are familiarized with the concept of the narrative turn and understand its role in modern social sciences and the humanities.
-They are acquainted with the analytical-descriptive approach to narration and various narrative techniques, and learn to use basic instruments for analyzing verbal narratives.
+They are acquainted with the analytical-descriptive approach to narration and various narrative techniques, and learn to use basic instruments for analysing verbal narratives.